KardelRuveyda/jarvis-meeting-note-assistant/README.md

-﻿# MeetingSummaryApp.Console
+﻿# Jarvis Meeting Note Assistant

-MeetingSummaryApp.Console is a .NET 9 and C# 13.0-based console application integrated with the OpenAI API.
+Jarvis is a .NET 9 and C# 13.0-based console application integrated with the OpenAI API.
 It takes user questions in natural language and responds with intelligent, context-aware, and user-friendly answers based on meeting transcripts.
 The app is ideal for meeting summarization, decision tracking, and contextual Q&A tasks.

 ---